qgis/qwc2-demo-app/doc/QWC2_Documentation.md

 - Which locales are supported.

 The `config.json` file is the master configuration of the QWC2 application.
 It contains the following settings:

+*URLs of external services*:
-- URLs of external services used to enhance the application.
-Sample services are available at [https://github.com/sourcepole/qwc2-server](https://github.com/sourcepole/qwc2-server).
+Some external services can be used to enhance the application.
+Sample services are available at [https://github.com/qwc-services/]https://github.com/qwc-services/).
 The following services can be configured:

 | Setting              | Description |
 |----------------------|-------------|